samasthiti/samasthiti/_house-plans/apple-hospital.md

 house_category: below-1000-sq-ft

 ---
-**OFFICE PLAN DETAILS**
+**WAITING AREA PLAN DETAILS**

 The floor layout of the office of dimension 21 by 9 feet has a 9 seater sofa, reception table, coffee machine, T.v. unite, and Shelf unite.

 **Plot size -** 21 Feet x 9 Feet